Benoît Biteau

-Benoît Biteau (/fr/; born 7 April 1967) is a French farmer, agronomist and politician who was elected the deputy for the 2nd constituency of Charente-Maritime in the National Assembly in the 2024 legislative election.
+Benoît Pierre Biteau (/fr/; born 7 April 1967) is a French farmer, agronomist and politician who was elected the deputy for the 2nd constituency of Charente-Maritime in the National Assembly in the 2024 legislative election.
 He ran under The Ecologists (LÉ) banner, part of the New Popular Front (NFP) alliance.

 Biteau was previously elected a Member of the European Parliament (MEP) in 2019 at place 11 on the Europe Ecology – The Greens list.
 He failed to win reelection in 2024 and chose to run for the National Assembly a month later.

 He also held a seat in the Regional Council of Poitou-Charentes (2010–2015) and its successor, the Regional Council of Nouvelle-Aquitaine (2016–2021), as well as one of the council's vice-presidencies during his first five-year term.

+Biography

+Born into a farming family, Benoît Biteau holds a BTS in plant technology and another in water management.
+He first worked as the director of the engineering department at a company that sells irrigation equipment, before earning a degree in agricultural engineering from Bordeaux Sciences Agro in 1997.